 Moodys downgrade South African debt rating

-The South African rand dropped sharply against the USD and bonds depreciated as Moody's Investor Services announced its intention to reduce its outlook on the country's sovereign debt rating.
+The South African rand dropped sharply against the USD and bonds depreciated as Moody's Investor Services announced its intention to reduce its outlook on the country's sovereign rating.
 The rating agency cited growth and deficit concerns as reasons for the decision.

 The rand, which had appreciated substantially in recent weeks, immediately dropped 1.5 percent in value and is currently trading at around 8.00 to the USD.
 This was the biggest drop in a single day since the beginning of November.